riccamper/ARDS_H-CPAP_ML/README.md

 ### Results and Conclusions:
 The SVM and Fully Connected Neural Network models proved to be the most effective, achieving final accuracies of 95.19% and 94.65%, respectively.
 In terms of F1-score, the models scored 88.61% and 87.18%, respectively.
 Additionally, the SVM and XGBoost models performed well with a reduced number of features (23 and 13, respectively).
-The PaO2/FiO2 Ratio, C-Reactive Protein, and O2 Saturation resulted as the most important features, followed by Heartbeats, White Blood Cells, Arterial Sodium, Ionized Calcium, Arterial Potassium, and D-Dimer, in accordance with the clinical scientific literature.
+The PaO2/FiO2 Ratio, C-Reactive Protein, and O2 Saturation resulted as the most important features, followed by Heartbeats, White Blood Cells, and D-Dimer, in accordance with the clinical scientific literature.

 <br>